damianhakert/damianhakert.github.io/source/posts/2016-09-14-announcing-gitlab-and-mesosphere.html.md

 **1. Simplify the complexities**
 {: .panel-heading}
 <div class="panel-body">
 Mesosphere is an incredible product that has made something that is genuinely complex feel surprisingly simple and intuitive.
-Most teams do not run a production environment with less than 8 servers.
+Most teams run their applications in production environments composed of multiple servers.
 Using GitLab.com as an example, at any given time, we run anywhere from 60-200 servers.
 You can read about the full breakdown in [this blog post](https://about.gitlab.com/2016/04/29/look-into-gitlab-infrastructure/).
 The point is that your infrastructure team is dealing with a lot of complexity.
 Mesosphere simplifies that.
 They offer a single platform to run everything on the same shared infrastructure.
 </div>
 </div>